dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveNetworkAE.rst

     "
     .. _dcmOverwritePolicy:

-    :ref:`Overwrite Policy <dcmOverwritePolicy>`",string,"Overwrite Policy for Objects received by this AE.
+    :ref:`Overwrite Policy <dcmOverwritePolicy>`",string,"Specifies behavior on receive of objects by this AE, which SOP Instance UID matches a previous received object.
 Overwrites value specified on Device level.

     Enumerated values: